oumayma-boumaaza/alx-pre_course/0x01-git/README.md

-This is my README file in 0x01-git directory
+This is my README file in 0x01-git directory updated